tech-gecko/technical-writings/clo2xq0fq000109lhf9jc8yfb.md

 The `file` command is used in this way:

-`file`**&lt;file\_name&gt;**
+`file` **&lt;file\_name&gt;**

 The `file` command recognizes a wide range of file types.
 While it may seem that most files cannot be viewed as text, a surprising number can be.
 This is especially true of the important configuration files.
-During our adventure we will see that many features of the operating system are controlled by text configuration files and shell scripts.
+During our adventure, we will see that many features of the operating system are controlled by text configuration files and shell scripts.
 In Linux, there are no secrets!

 ### File Manipulation Commands